 By the way, in 2011 Hiraizumi gain a global recognition as a World Heritage Site for its role, with the official title of “Hiraizumi – Temples, Gardens and Archaeological Sites Representing the Buddhist Pure Land”.

 Hiraizumi’s most famous spot is the Golden Hall of the Chūson Tendai temple, nestled in its forest: with its shining gold, it resembles Kyōto’s Kinkaku-ji.
 However, in order to preserve this inestimable repert, the Golden Hall is located inside a wooden building realized in a following period.
 However, the location of this complex, among the Japanese cryptomeria trees and at the end of an elegant stone stair, create an unique charm.

-Dislocated from Chūson-ji, the so-called Mōtsu-ji temple takes place.
-Yakushi Nyōrai is mainly worshipped here, but also Nikkō and Gekkō Bodhisattvas are venerated (a bodhisattva is a buddhist term to indicate an human being that accomplished in reaching the enlightenment, but chooses to remain on the human earth to help other sentient being to reach it as well).
+Dislocated from Chūson-ji, the so-called Mōtsu-ji Temple takes place.
+Yakushi Nyōrai is mainly worshipped here, but also Nikkō and Gekkō Bodhisattvas are venerated (a bodhisattva is a buddhist term to indicate an human being that accomplished in reaching the enlightenment, but chooses to remain on the earth to help other sentient beings to reach it as well).

 There is also a wonderful pond among Mōtsu-ji’s boundaries, it is possible to behold some ancient buildings by walking in the surrounding area.

 Hiraizumi has hosted some historical figures on its land, such as Minamoto no Yoshitsune in the Kamakura period, and the famous poet and haiku author Matsuo Bashō during the Edo period.
 Hiraizumi is so located on his “Oku no hosomichi”.